marcinjedrych/Case-studies-project/nilearn/README.md

-This folder contains the code needed to reproduce our analysis with Nilearn.
+This folder contains the code to reproduce our analysis with Nilearn.

 1.)
 1st level analysis: